-In late April I hosted a Meet-Up and shared another tool used for Lifecoaching, ie personal development, improvement and healing, which is affirmations.
+The last couple of years, I host Meet-Up and in this one I shared another tool used for Lifecoaching, ie personal development, improvement and healing, which is affirmations.
 Here are some of my thoughts, experiences and examples of it.

 I started using affirmations in 1995 when I read Louise Hay's book You can heal your life where there is a list in the back with examples of symptoms, how they correlate to our thoughts and what we could affirm instead to counter the illness and transform it into more care and self-love.

 An affirmation is a positive statement expressed in presence (as if we already think and feel it) that we say to ourselves, for example: I am successful, often in order to raise our self-esteem and self-confidence.

 Another great author on the subject is Wayne Dyer, whose book The Power of Intention was something I read in 2005, among others, when I listened to one of his lectures in Honolulu where he also introduced Ask and it is given by Esther and Abraham Hicks, which too have been proven helpful to me.
 He gave examples of how I allow myself to receive and It is my intention to feel good was working for him, so I used them too for a while.
 The best way though is to look into our own beliefs and create our own personal statements (which I also did on Facebook for Unity Church during spring 2011).